kazimer/Aggressor-scripts-1/Readme.md

+#Aggressor Scripts

-A Few random scripts for Cobaltstrike 3.x using the Aggressor scripting language.
+A few scripts for Cobaltstrike 3.x